pycroscopy/pycroscopy/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We would like to thank you and several others who have offered their code.
 We are more than happy to add your code to this project.
 Just as we strive to ensure that you get the best possible software from us, we ask that you do the same for others.
 We do NOT ask that your code be as efficient as possible.
 Instead, we have some simpler and easier requests:

-* Encapsulate indpendent sections of your code into functions that can be used individually if required.
+* Encapsulate independent sections of your code into functions that can be used individually if required.
-* Ensure that your code (functions) is well documented (numpy format) - expected inputs and outputs, purpose of functions
+* Ensure that your code (functions) is well documented (`numpy format <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_) - expected inputs and outputs, purpose of functions
 * Ensure that your code works in python 2.7 and python 3.5 (ideally using packages that are easy to install on Windows, Mac, and Linux)
 * Provide a few examples on how one might use your code